jarlathkelly/jarlath-connacht-queue/README.md

-7. Some management services have also been provided with the Spring Boot actuator module. /health,/audits,/beans,/errors are also available on http://localhost:8080/.
+7. Some management services have also been provided with the Spring Boot actuator module. /health and /beans are available on http://localhost:8080/.

 ##  Usage & Example Responses
 The id parameter supplied to the REST calls must be a valid number between 1 and 9223372036854775807.